-- Students who apply to transfer to the Faculty of Humanities submit an application to transfer, as well as a letter of motivation, in order to be considered for admission. - A first-year student applying to transfer in the second semester: the Committee considers the AP score, as well as the student's academic performance during the preceding semester (Committee decision: must have passed at least 24 credits).
-The student's motivation and supporting documents will also be taken into account. - A senior student applying to transfer in the second semester: the Committee considers the AP score, as well as the student's academic performance during all previous years of study, and specifically the preceding semester (as per Faculty Specific Regulation - must have passed at least 30 credits). - A student applying to transfer in the following year: the Committee considers the AP score, as well as the student's academic performance during the preceding year . - In the case of a selection programme, the application to transfer must be submitted directly to the relevant department.
+- Students who apply to transfer to the Faculty of Humanities submit an application to transfer, as well as a letter of motivation, in order to be considered for admission. - A student applying to transfer in the following year: the Committee considers the AP score according to the Faculty requirements, as well as the student's academic performance during the preceding year (as stipulated in Faculty Regulation 3.10.1 below). - In the case of a selection programme, the application to transfer must be submitted directly to the relevant department. - No mid-year applications will be considered. - Applications requiring discretionary admissions must be considered by the Faculty Admission Committee.